 |Vaya Mattress||High-density support core promotes spinal alignment while extending the mattress’s lifespan.||$595|

 We recommended the Amerisleep AS3 for those suffering from back pain.
-The 3 inches of Bio-Pur® foam provides pressure-free support around hips and shoulders, which prevents sinking and promotes spinal alignment.
-The layer of HIVE® technology in the AS3 provides zoned support, making it firmer around areas that need it most, the head, shoulders, back, hips, and feet.
+The 3 inches of Bio-Pur® foam provides pressure-free support around the hips and shoulders.
+This also prevents sinking and promotes spinal alignment.
+The layer of HIVE® technology in the AS3 provides zoned support, making it firmer around areas that need it most.
 Its responsiveness makes it ideal for both side and back sleepers, while the firmness allows it to work well for light and heavy sleepers.
 If you’re a stomach sleeper, you’ll likely prefer a firmer mattress for better support.

-Bio-Pur® also has a unique advanced open-cell structure that allows air to flow through the foam without compromising on support; this makes Bio-Pur® 5 times more breathable than traditional memory foam.
+Bio-Pur® also has an advanced open-cell structure that allows air to flow through the foam.
+This structure makes Bio-Pur® more breathable than traditional memory foam.

 Amerisleep offers a 100-night risk-free trial period and a 20-year warranty.

 The goal of the Zoma mattress is to provide deep, restorative sleep so you can live an active and healthy lifestyle.
 The first 2 layers of foam in this mattress contribute to muscle recovery and help to provide relief from back pain.
-The first layer is two inches of gel-infused memory foam that promotes pressure-free support that is also cooling.
-This layer also contains Triangulex™ which gives added support to the midsection where bodyweight tends to be heaviest.
+The first layer is two inches of gel-infused memory foam to promote pressure-free support that is also cooling.
+This layer contains Triangulex™.
+Triangulex™ gives added support to the midsection where bodyweight tends to be heaviest.

-The second layer contains Reactiv™, a highly-responsive foam that is comfortable, supportive and acts as a transition layer between the softness of the comfort layer and the firmness of the base layer.
+The second layer contains Reactiv™, a highly-responsive foam that is comfortable and supportive.
+This layer acts as a transition between the softness of the comfort layer and the firmness of the base layer.
 All 3 layers combine to create a mattress that facilitates pain-free rest.

 Zoma offers a 100-night risk-free trial period and a 10-year warranty.

 The Vaya mattress is an affordable alternative to the Amerisleep AS3 and Zoma mattresses mentioned above.
 Instead of containing 3 layers of foam, Vaya uses two high-quality foam layers.
-Both materials are CertiPUR-US® certified, ensuring that no harmful chemicals were used in the construction of the mattress.
+Both materials are CertiPUR-US® certified.
+This certification ensures that no harmful chemicals are in the foam.

-The comfort layer of the Vaya mattress contains an open-cell foam that is similar to the Amerisleep AS3.
+The comfort layer of the Vaya mattress contains an open-cell foam that is like the Amerisleep AS3.
 This layer provides contouring for joints and helps to wick warm air away from the body.
-The second layer contains a high-density, pressure-relieving foam that creates an even sleep surface.
+The second layer contains a high-density, pressure-relieving foam.
+This layer creates an even sleep surface and adds durability to the mattress.
 The cover on the Vaya mattress is made of a soft, breathable material designed to reduce heat retention.

 Vaya offers a 100-night risk-free trial period and a 10-year warranty.